DJSeb/kernel-shark-sebanek-gh-mirror/Stacklook/doc/user/Manual.md

 - Class `SlNapRectangle`, a KernelShark plot object used for drawing nap rectangles.
-Nap rectangles cannot be interacted with and should only be drawn as an interval plot between a sched_switch and sched_wakeup events.
+Nap rectangles cannot be interacted with and should only be drawn as an interval plot between a sched_switch and sched_waking events.